We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Enhanced capacities of national and local governments and regional institutions to plan and implement programmes that improve resilience to climate and other changes

-Bhutan, Myanmar, and Nepal
+Bangladesh, Bhutan, Myanmar, Nepal, and Pakistan

 Climate change and other environmental and socioeconomic drivers of change are testing the resilience of ecosystems and communities in the HKH.
 Read the flyer to learn about RMS's goals and interventions in the region.